The Fantastic Four (unreleased film): Plot

 The Jeweler has his henchmen kidnap blind artist Alicia Masters whom he plans to force into being his bride, intending to use the stolen diamond as his wedding gift to her.
 Doom, who has his own plans for the diamond, sends his henchmen to The Jeweler to make a deal for it but to no avail.
 Doom seizes the diamond himself, and a gun battle breaks out between his men and The Jeweler's.
 When Ben enters the fray, Doom takes Alicia hostage.
 When Ben threatens to 'clobber' Doom, Alicia begs him not to risk it and confesses her love for him.
 Her confession changes Ben back to human form and he flees into the city streets.
-Frustrated at his helplessness he reverts to the Thing.
+Frustrated at his helplessness, he reverts to the Thing.

 When Ben returns to his friends, Reed has learned that Doom is actually Victor.
 Doom contacts them and threatens to use the diamond to power a laser cannon that will destroy New York City unless they surrender to him.
 Realizing they are the only ones who can stop him, they don costumes and travel to Doom's castle where they confront waves of his military forces.
 As Reed battles him, Doom manages to fire his laser but is knocked off a balcony wall.
 As he clings to the wall Reed tries to rescue him but Doom's gauntlet comes loose and he falls into the fog below.
 His gauntlet (still on the balcony) starts to move on its own.
 Meanwhile, Johnny has become the Human Torch and flies off to intercept the laser's shot, deflecting away from the city and into outer space.
 Ben frees Alicia and finally introduces himself to her.
 She feels the rocky surface of his face but is not fazed by his altered appearance.
-The Four dedicate themselves to fighting evil and Reed and Susan marry.
+The Fantastic Four dedicate themselves to fighting evil, and Reed and Susan marry.